-Hydrochars have been investigated in many environmental applications such as for solid fuel (Wang et al., 2018), soil amendment, carbon sequestration, and environmental remediation (Gronwald et al., 2016; Huangfu et al., 2020; Sun et al., 2020; Tasca et al., 2019) as well as for the production of high-value carbon materials for electrochemical energy storage (Sevilla and Fuertes, 2016).
-Hydrochars are also being investigated as a potential low-cost adsorbent for various contaminates due to the presence of functional groups on its surface (Huang et al., 2020; Takaya et al., 2016; Xinbo Zhang et al., 2020; Xueyang Zhang et al., 2020).
-However, the concentration of these functional groups, as well as the surface area of hydrochars are generally low (BET< 9.1 m2 g-1), and therefore, its adsorption capacity was found relatively low (Sun et al., 2015; Xue et al., 2012).
+Hydrochars have been investigated in many environmental applications, such as for solid fuel (Wang et al., 2018), soil amendment, carbon sequestration, and environmental remediation (Gronwald et al., 2016; Huangfu et al., 2020; Sun et al., 2020; Tasca et al., 2019) as well as for producing high-value carbon materials for electrochemical energy storage (Sevilla and Fuertes, 2016).
+Hydrochar is also being investigated because the functional groups on its surface make it a potential low-cost adsorbent of various contaminates (Huang et al., 2020; Takaya et al., 2016; Xinbo Zhang et al., 2020; Xueyang Zhang et al., 2020).
+However, the concentration of these functional groups and the surface area of hydrochars are generally low [the Brunauer–Emmett–Teller (BET) surface is less than 9.1 m2 g−1], so its adsorption capacity is relatively low (Sun et al., 2015; Xue et al., 2012).

-The adsorption capacity can be enhanced in various ways.
-The most common method is chemical activation of hydrochars using a base (e.g. KOH) or acid (e.g. H2SO4) in combination with high-temperature heating (He et al., 2016; X. Zhang et al., 2019).
-However, acid/base activation processes require a large amount of chemicals, long activation time, and tedious post-treatment steps (Fernandez et al., 2015; X. Zhang et al., 2019).
-Consequently, other activation methods have been being investigated in recent years (Vithanage et al., 2017).
-This includes catalytic in situ activation during HTC production (Chu et al., 2020; Ledesma et al., 2018), application of other post-treatment methods such as thermal treatment (Huang et al., 2020), CO2 (Xueyang Zhang et al., 2020), potassium salts (Sevilla and Fuertes, 2016), sulfate salts (Wei et al., 2020), urea (Xiao et al., 2020), or microwave-assisted process (Gaudino et al., 2019).
-An interesting facile alternative to activate hydrochar by the use of hydrogen peroxide was found to enhance led and other heavy metals sorption (Xue et al., 2012).
-The authors suggested that enhanced sorption was achieved due to increased oxygen-containing functional groups, particularly carboxyl groups, on the hydrochar surfaces.
+The adsorption capacity of hydrochars can be enhanced in various ways, the most common of which is chemical activation of hydrochars using a base (e.g., KOH) or acid (e.g., H2SO4) in combination with heating to high temperature (He et al., 2016; X. Zhang et al., 2019).
+However, acid or base activation processes require significant quantities of chemicals, a long activation time, and tedious post-treatment steps (Fernandez et al., 2015; X. Zhang et al., 2019).
+Consequently, other activation methods have been investigated in recent years (Vithanage et al., 2017), including catalytic in situ activation during HTC production (Chu et al., 2020; Ledesma et al., 2018).
+In addition, post-treatment methods have been investigated, such as thermal treatment (Huang et al., 2020) and microwave-assisted processes (Gaudino et al., 2019) and the use of CO2 (Xueyang Zhang et al., 2020), potassium salts (Sevilla and Fuertes, 2016), sulfate salts (Wei et al., 2020), or urea (Xiao et al., 2020).
+A facile alternative to activate hydrochar involves using hydrogen peroxide and enhances the sorption of heavy metals such as lead (Xue et al., 2012), reportedly because of the greater concentration of oxygen-containing functional groups, particularly carboxyl groups, on the hydrochar surfaces.

-Another green and facile activation method for enhancing biochar (from dry pyrolysis) sorption capacity by Fenton reagent, a mixture of hydrogen peroxide and a ferrous salt as a catalyst (H2O2/Fe2+), was tested in recent years (Gu et al., 2013; Huff and Lee, 2016; Mia et al., 2017; Wang et al., 2015).
-For example, the Fenton activated biochar was found successful in enhancing the sorption capacity of methylene blue (Huff and Lee, 2016).
-The enhancement in the sorption capacity was attributed to the formation of functional groups on the carbon surface by the radicals that form during the Fenton reaction.
+Another environmentally friendly and facile activation method for enhancing biochar (from dry pyrolysis) sorption capacity is by using a Fenton reagent, which is a mixture of hydrogen peroxide and a ferrous salt as catalyst (H2O2/Fe2+) and has been tested numerous times in recent years (Gu et al., 2013; Huff and Lee, 2016; Mia et al., 2017; Wang et al., 2015).
+One advantage is that Fenton-activated biochar enhances the sorption capacity of methylene blue (Huff and Lee, 2016) due to the formation of functional groups on the carbon surface, which in turn is caused by the radicals that form during the Fenton reaction.

-One interesting application of low-cost waste-derived adsorbent is the adsorption of nutrients, namely, ammonium and phosphate from wastewater effluent.
-In this case, the adsorbent is applied for polishing the effluent before it is discharged or reused.
-Since the adsorbent is low-cost, there is no need for regeneration (Fang et al., 2018; Takaya et al., 2016).
-What's more, the saturated adsorbent can potentially be directly applied to soils as a nutrient source (Chen et al., 2017; Puga et al., 2020; Takaya et al., 2016; D. Xu et al., 2019).
+One interesting application of low-cost waste-derived adsorbent is the adsorption of nutrients (i.e., ammonium and phosphate) from wastewater effluent.
+In this case, the adsorbent is applied to “polish” the effluent before it is discharged or reused.
+Since the adsorbent is inexpensive, regeneration is unnecessary (Fang et al., 2018; Takaya et al., 2016).
+In addition, the saturated adsorbent can potentially be applied directly to soils as a nutrient (Chen et al., 2017; Puga et al., 2020; Takaya et al., 2016; D. Xu et al., 2019).

-The objective of this research was to study Fenton oxidation as a facile activation of domestic sludge origin hydrochars followed by testing its potential to adsorb and desorb NH4+.
+The present research thus studies the use of Fenton oxidation for facile activation of hydrochars from domestic sludge and measures the capacity of hydrochars to adsorb and desorb NH4+.

 Materials and methods